cemil-kerimoglu/RNA-Seq_Pipeline/README.md

 about 62 GiB usable RAM, and about 484 GiB usable disk.
 It runs Snakemake's local executor on the remote Linux machine; Google Compute Engine provides the machine, while Snakemake schedules the individual rules on it.

-Google One/Google AI storage for Drive, Gmail, and Photos is separate from Google Cloud Compute Engine.
-The VM and its provisioned disk use the Cloud Billing account attached to the Google Cloud project.

 ### First-time VM preparation